[horizontal rule]

 Appointments

 Deans will determine faculty eligibility for supplemental pay.
-Supplemental pay for administrative assignments, for honorary or distinguished titles or positions, or for exceptional performance in academic units shall be the responsibility of the Office of the Executive Vice President and University Provost and in all other cases, the appropriate vice president.
+Supplemental pay for administrative assignments, for honorary or distinguished titles or positions, or for exceptional performance in academic units shall be the responsibility of the Office of the Provost of the University and in all other cases, the appropriate vice president.
 Supplemental pay awarded as part of a hiring agreement to compensate for relocation expenses is the responsibility of the appropriate dean or vice president (see FIN 420-03 for further regulations concerning moving expenses).

 Supplemental Pay

 Full-time members of the university faculty are often expected to teach off-campus as part of their regular load.
-Ordinarily, they may teach not more than one overload course per semester, or a limited amount of extended education, in addition to their primary employment responsibilities.
-Deans planning to assign faculty more than one overload course per semester and provide commensurate compensation should present the request to the Office of the Executive Vice President and University Provost for review and approval.
-Those deans who have extensive degree programs offered at locations other than an ASU campus and who plan to provide supplemental pay to the faculty involved in such an initiative may be asked to submit an annual plan to the Office of the Executive Vice President and University Provost for approval.
+Ordinarily, they may teach not more than two overload courses per academic contract year (9 months), or a limited amount of extended education, in addition to their primary employment responsibilities.
+Deans planning to assign faculty more than two overload courses per academic contract year (9 months) and provide commensurate compensation should present the request to the Office of the Provost of the University for review and approval.
+Those deans who have extensive degree programs offered at locations other than an ASU campus and who plan to provide supplemental pay to the faculty involved in such an initiative may be asked to submit an annual plan to the Office of the Provost of the University for approval.

 Supplemental pay for honorary and/or other types of distinguished appointments shall be determined by the Office of the President or designee.